Agraharathil Kazhutai: Production

 Agraharathil Kazhutai is John Abraham's second directorial venture after the 1971 Malayalam film Vidhyarthikale Ithile Ithile, and only one in Tamil.
 The idea for Agraharathil Kazhutai came to Abraham when he was staying in Coimbatore for some screenwriting work.
-While walking through a Brahmin ghetto, he noticed some donkeys and foals, and wondered why people never raise donkey foals as pets, leading to the film's conception.
-Abraham also took inspiration from Robert Bresson's French film Au Hasard Balthazar (1966).
+While walking through a Brahmin village, he noticed some donkeys and foals, and wondered why people never raise donkey foals as pets, leading to the film's conception.
+Abraham also took inspiration from Robert Bresson's French film Au hasard Balthazar (1966).
 Principal photography lasted roughly 30 working days; locations included Loyola College and Kundrathur near Chengalpattu.
 M. B. Sreenivasan, the lead actor, also composed the music.

 Abraham and his team struggled to get the skull of a donkey for the shoot.
 They searched for skulls in veterinary hospitals and colleges, to no avail.
 One of Abraham's friends suggested making a fake skull using gypsum plaster, but Abraham disagreed.
 Eventually, one of his friends mentioned burying a donkey three days before.
 The team went to the spot, exhumed the donkey's carcass and cut off the head which was yet to decay.
 After removing the skin, leaving only the skull, they cleaned it up and used it for the shoot.
 The film took five years to complete.

 Reception

 Agraharathil Kazhutai received international acclaim.
-In 1978, Agraharathil Kazhutai won the National Film Award for Best Feature Film in Tamil at the 25th National Film Awards.
+In 1978, Agraharathil Kazhutai won the National Film Award for Best Tamil Feature Film at the 25th National Film Awards.
 The jury noted John's usage of the verses of Tamil poet Subramania Bharati "for creating a parable set against the orthodoxies and superstitions of a Brahmin village community".
 It was screened under the Indian Panorama section of the International Film Festival of India in 1978.
 Along with a few other films, it pioneered the "new wave" movement in South Indian cinema.
 The film became controversial as it was perceived as hurting Brahmin sentiments, and many Brahmin organisations called for its banning.
 In 1989, Doordarshan was forced to cancel a scheduled telecast of the film to avoid controversy.
 Though largely shunned during its initial release, it attained cult status in later years.
 The film gave a much needed breakthrough for John Abraham.
 In 2013, IBN Live included it among the 100 greatest films of all-time in Indian cinema.